Tools to Help Manage your Well

 Do you currently have a well registered or permitted with the District but need more information?
 Below are some helpful tools to manage your current well.

-POSGCD Management Plan – According to state law, every groundwater district must have a management plan that is renewed every 5 years.
-The management plan serves as a guideline for the District.
-Here you can find how POSGCD will manage the District and the Rules we abide by for conservation grants, monitoring network, and management zone DFC requirements.
+POSGCD Management Plan – According to state law, every groundwater district must have a management plan to serve as a guideline that is to be renewed every 5 years.
+The plan includes how the District will manage and the Rules in which we abide for well monitoring, conservation grants, and meeting DFC requirements.
 This plan is reviewed by TCEQ and TWDB.

 Fee Schedule – The District is fee-based.
 Here is where you can find our fee schedule.